Safer Sex During COVID-19

 Experts know that one of the most effective ways to reduce the spread of the virus is to limit in-person interactions to a small group of people.
 This means that the safest sexual partner - aside from yourself - is a single, consistent sexual partner, one that isn’t interacting with lots of other people.

 Limiting contact with others limits the chance of infection.
 Masturbate, use toys.
-Just be sure to wash your hands or any sex toys for at least 20 seconds before and after with soap and water.

 Only engage in intimate activities like kissing or sex if both parties are feeling well.
 Do not engage in sexual activity with anyone experiencing COVID-19 symptoms or who has tested postive.
 Remember that even if you or your partner test negative, it means that you were probably were not infected at the time your sample was collected.
 However, that does not mean you will not get sick.
 It is possible that you were very early in your infection when your sample was collected and that you could test positive later.
 Additionally, most young adults can carry the virus without experiencing any symptoms.
-This is why monitoring your symptoms daily and regular testing is important.
+This is why vaccination, monitoring your symptoms daily and regular testing are important.

 Kissing can easily pass COVID-19.
 Avoid kissing anyone who is not part of your small circle of contacts and do not engage in kissing if you or your partner are ill.